0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 ---
-sidebar_label: How to access RFQ Liquidity
+sidebar_label: How to access RFQ liquidity
 sidebar_position: 2
 description: This guide covers the 3 steps to access RFQ liquidity in your application.
 ---